allenkang92/allenkang92.github.io/_achievements/awards.md

 ---
 layout: achievement
-title: awards
+title: Awards
-categories: [awards]
+category: [awards]
 ---

-This is a placeholder for publications category.
-List of publications will be shown here.
+This is a placeholder for the awards category.
+Here you will find professional and academic awards.

+## Professional Awards
+- Employee of the Year Award

+## Academic Awards
+- Best Research Paper Award